I’ve always had a thing for neoclassical interiors.

 In our previous home we traveled down a more classic decorating path and installed wainscoting and lots of trim.
 It was around that time that the farmhouse “explosion” happened in the decorating world.
 While I love looking at farmhouse style in other homes, I struggled to make it work in our already-traditional style home.
 When I did pull it off, our vibe became “modern rustic” with a slight nod to farmhouse style.
 (You can tour the previous house here).
 Had I owned a true farmhouse (and not a suburban colonial) I would have gone all-shiplap crazy and raised goats and chickens.
 But a full farmhouse interior was never meant to be in our style home.
 Any farmhouse decor I used was in moderation.

 – What is neoclassical style? –

 And guess what?
 The same is true in our new house.
 This home is built in neotraditional or neoclassic style.
 It’s a combination of Greek revival, with a mix of other architectural elements.
 My love for an occasional chippy table, or French decor and black and white interiors will fit well here.
 Think lots of trim, white walls, furniture with fluted legs, black and white contrasts and natural wood.
-Sadly, many of my farmhouse items aren’t working well.
-I’ll try to keep some of my farmhouse elements and maybe try to put it all in one room.
-But I will likely be transitioning away from farmhouse to fit our new home.
-It’s not that I don’t love farmhouse…I just can’t make it work here.
+And yes, some farmhouse will be thrown in wherever it works.

 A random list of my new home must-haves: